talwrii/ffmpeg-cookbook/README.md

 ffplay quiet-sine.wav
 ```

-This creates a file containing a sine wav and then use the `volume` filter to decrease the volume to 50% of the original volumen.
+This creates a file containing a sine wav and then use the `volume` filter to decrease the volume to 50% of the original volume.
 Because we are using a filter that has precisely one input and output, we can use `-af` rather than `-filter_complex`, but `-filter_complex` would still work.

 <a name="two-streams"> </a>
 <a name="concat"> </a>